Philadelphia Aggravated Assault Lawyers | Fight Back Against Aggravated Assault Charges in PA and NJ

 RECENT VICTORIES IN SERIOUS ASSAULT CASES

-Our Philadelphia criminal attorneys have successfully moved to have assault charges downgraded or dismissed at preliminary hearings, obtained full acquittals at trial in Aggravated Assault cases, proven that the defendant acted in self-defense, and negotiated favorable resolutions for our clients.
+Our Philadelphia criminal attorneys have successfully moved to have serious charges downgraded or dismissed at preliminary hearings, obtained full acquittals at trial in Aggravated Assault cases, proven that the defendant acted in self-defense, and negotiated favorable resolutions for our clients.
 For example, Attorney Goldstein obtained a full acquittal following a jury trial in the case of Commonwealth v.
 I.N.
 In that case, the defendant was charged with felony Aggravated Assault for allegedly punching a police officer.
 After Attorney Goldstein cross examined the officer on all of the inconsistencies in the officer's testimony and prior statements, the jury was out for less than an hour before it returned with a full not guilty verdict for I.N.

 Recently, in the case of Commonwealth v.
 B. F., Attorney Mehta obtained a full acquittal following a jury trial for a client in a second strike Aggravated Assault case which arose out of a physical altercation with a neighbor.
 B.F. was charged with hitting his neighbor in the head with a large, sharp stick, causing the neighbor to receive numerous stitches.
-Because the case would have been a second strike, B.F. was facing a 10-20 year mandatory minimum had he been convicted of Aggravated Assault.
+Because the case would have been a second strike, B.F. was facing a 10-20 year mandatory minimum had he been convicted of the lead charge.
 However, Attorney Mehta was able to obtain a full acquittal from the jury on self-defense grounds.

-If you are charged with Aggravated Assault or Simple Assault, it is critical that you retain an experienced Philadelphia criminal defense attorney immediately so that you can start building a defense before valuable evidence and witnesses are lost.
+If you are charged with Aggravated or Simple Assault, it is critical that you retain an experienced Philadelphia criminal defense attorney immediately so that you can start building a defense before valuable evidence and witnesses are lost.
 Aggravated Assault is one of the most serious felony charges you can face under Pennsylvania law, and even Simple Assault has the potential to result in jail time due to the fact that it is considered a violent crime.
-Certain Aggravated Assault allegations may even require a 50 year prison sentence.
-Further, assault allegations are particularly easy to fabricate, and prosecutors frequently bring assault charges against people who have done nothing wrong.
+Certain assault charges may even require a 50 year prison sentence.
+Further, allegations are particularly easy to fabricate, and prosecutors frequently bring assault charges against people who have done nothing wrong.
 Our defense attorneys will work tirelessly to challenge these serious allegations and prove your innocence.